mitmedialab/SLIC/README.md

 # The Sovereign Legal Identity Challenge

-**Teams participating in the Legal Hackers 2018 [Computational Law and Blockchain Festival] are encouraged to develop a project that addresses the following design and rapid prototype challenge:**
+**Teams participating in the Legal Hackers 2018 [Computational Law and Blockchain Festival] are encouraged to tackle the [Sovereign Legal Identity Challenge](https://mitmedialab.github.io/SLIC) with a high level design concept and rapid prototype project:**

 ## Conceptual Design